Virtual retractions in free constructions: Normal virtual complements

 The homomorphism $\iota$ is injective because $N \cap L=\{1\}$.
 Since $NL \leqslant_{f} G$, we know that $N\cong NL/L$ has finite index in $G/L=A$.
 Therefore, $A$ is virtually abelian and finitely generated (as this is true for $N$).

 For the last claim of the corollary, we deduce that $G/N \times A$ has (LR) from \Cref{lem: listresultsretr}.(vi), hence $G$ has (LR) by \Cref{lem: listresultsretr}.(i). \end{proof} We proceed with a few more observations concerning normal virtual retracts.
 Recall that for a group $N$, the \emph{outer automorphism group} $\Out(N)$ is defined as the quotient of the \emph{automorphism group} $\Aut(N)$, of $N$, by the subgroup of \emph{inner automorphisms} $\mathrm{Inn}(N)$.
 If $N$ is a normal subgroup in a group $G$ then the action of $G$ on $N$ by conjugation gives rise to a homomorphism $G \to \Aut(N)$.
 The composition of this homomorphism with the quotient map $\Aut(N) \to \Out(N)$ will be called the \emph{natural homomorphism} $G \to \Out(N)$.
+Note that kernel of this homomorphism is the subgroup $N\C_G(N) \n G$.

 \begin{lemma} Consider a group $G$ and a normal subgroup $N\n G$.
 Let $\psi\colon G \to \Out(N)$ be the natural homomorphism induced by the action of $G$ on $N$ by conjugation.
 If $N$ is a virtual retract of $G$ then $\psi(G)$ is finite. \end{lemma} \begin{proof} Since $N\nvr G$, there exist subgroups $M$ and $K$ in $G$ such that $M \n K\leqslant_f G$, $M \cap N=\{1\}$ and $K=MN$.
 Since $N$ is also normal in $K$, we have that $N$ and $M$ commute, whence $\psi(K)=\{1\}$.
 Recalling that $K\leqslant_f G$ and $\psi(N)=\{1\}$, we deduce that $\psi(G)$ must be finite. \end{proof} \begin{rem} Let $G$ be a group with a normal subgroup $N \n G$.
 Then $\C_G(N) \n G$ and the natural homomorphism $G \to \Out(N)$ has finite image if and only if $|G:N\C_G(N)|<\infty$. \end{rem}